Healthy living Hot weather: risks and preventive measures

 Heatwaves are increasing in Germany.
 High temperatures can have a severe impact on health.
-This article explains who is particularly at risk and some easy ways to reduce the health risk.
+There are simple ways to reduce the risk of heat-related health conditions.

 At a glance